JoshuaTuttobene/ME405-Term-Project/README.md

 RESULTS

-Our resultant turret performed surprisingly well for a project designed, built, programmed, and tuned in just a few weeks.
+Our resultant turret performed surprisingly well for a project designed, built, programmed, and tuned in just a few weeks, especially considering that we were balancing other schoolwork, labs, and projects at the same time.
-Our team tied for first in our section's tournament, but lost in sudden death.
+Our team tied for first (out of 6 teams) in our section's tournament, but lost in sudden death.

 We tested our system thoroughly by simulating competition conditions as we became able to.

 First, we tried rotating the gun 180 degrees.
 Then, we added PD control.
-We tried PID control, but that ended up being highly unstable.
+We tried PID control, but that ended up being highly unstable and the PD control worked just fine, so we scrapped the integral.
 Once we could aim at a setpoint, we worked on the thermal camera's image processing to obtain the desired setpoint.
 Then, we tested the trigger mechanism.
 Once we had the mechanics of it figured out, it was simple to program.